 Consider what help, documentation, and tutorial the client needs?
 Who will provide these?
 How do they need to show up in the web application?
 Who will train the client or the client’s staff on how to use this application.
 Make sure you cover them all.

-Failure of software or hardware resource can happen.
-While working with critical web application make sure have provision for them as well.
+Failure of software or hardware resources can happen.
+While working with critical web applications, make sure to have provision for them as well.
 You can have a strategy of multiple hosting, load backing, and failovers.
 It will help you make sure the web app and data would not get affected in case of a web server failure.
 Discuss the acceptable failure aid.

-Not all web applications are of same nature.
-They need different server resource and infrastructure based on what functionality they need to perform.
+Not all web applications are of the same nature.
+They need different server resources and infrastructure based on what functionality they need to perform.
 I would highly recommend you include performance in your requirement analysis techniques while dealing with the large and complex system.
-When it comes to web infrastructure consider the hardware resource scalability, optimizing the hosting environment, optimize server operating system(if needed), and CDN services.
+When it comes to web infrastructure, consider the hardware resource scalability, optimizing the hosting environment, optimize server operating system(if needed), and CDN services.

-Documentation, support and training/tutorials might be the part of the complex web application you will be developing.
+Documentation, support, and training/tutorials might be part of the complex web application you will be developing.
 There are chances that the web app you are building will have public API, you might need to develop the documentation for it.
-You need a very clear strategy for support and the training.
-Consider adding all these supportability points int your requirement analysis techniques for large and complex systems.
+You need a very clear strategy for support and training.
+Consider adding all these supportability points into your requirement analysis techniques for large and complex systems.

-If you have an excellent graphic designer in the team and you guys are struggling converting them into a web design, we are offering PSD to Bootstrap Conversion at very affordable price.
-We will help you move forward without you needing to think or worry about the web designing.
+If you have an excellent graphic designer in the team and you guys are struggling to convert them into web design, we are offering PSD to Bootstrap Conversion at a very affordable price.
+We will help you move forward without you needing to think or worry about web designing.

-No matter from where I start meaning wireframing or prototyping, I start working on the core modules that solves the problem.
-These are the first building block of our application.
+No matter where I start meaning wireframing or prototyping, I start working on the core modules that solve the problem.
+These are the first building blocks of our application.

-Once the wireframing phase cleared, I start working on the design prototype.
-This prototype helps me decide and confirm the colors, typography and overall visual design.
+Once the wireframing phase cleared, I started working on the design prototype.
+This prototype helps me decide and confirm the colors, typography, and overall visual design.
 No backend coding or database.
 Just the front-end design prototype.
 I use Photoshop or SketchApp or Adobe XD for creating the design prototype.